agenkin3/something-sweet-gem/README.md

-# Sugar CLI Gem
+# Something Sweet CLI Gem

 Welcome to the Something Sweet CLI Gem.
-Search Open Food Facts - World, a food products database made by everyone, for everyone.
-Use it to search the world to find your favorite new dessert and how to make it.
+Search Open Food Facts - World, a food products database made by everyone, for everyone, to find your new desert.
+Use this gem to search the world to find your favorite new dessert and how to make it.

 ## Description